ianzapolsky/ianzapolsky.github.io/_posts/2014-04-22-game-of-life.markdown

 My first shot at building this game had one central flaw: I tightly coupled the display of the game with the state of the game.
-I stored the information that told me whether a given cell in my grid was dead or alive in the CSS of the cell itself.
+I stored the information that told me whether a given cell in my grid was dead or alive in the CSS class of the cell itself.
 Furthermore, I did not cache any DOM objects, meaning that every time I wanted to check the state of a given cell I had to traverse to it accross the entire DOM and then inspect its class attribute.